Spanish language in the United States: Dialect contact

-Spanish in the US shows mixing and dialect leveling between different varieties of Spanish in large cities with Hispanics of different origins.
+Spanish in the US shows mixing and dialect leveling between different varieties of Spanish in large cities with Hispanophones of different origins.
 For example, Salvadorans in Houston show a shift towards lowered rates of /s/ reduction, due to contact with the larger number of Mexican speakers and the low prestige of Salvadoran Spanish.

 Los Angeles has its own vernacular Spanish variety, the result of dialect leveling between speakers of different, mainly central Mexican varieties.
 The children of Salvadoran parents who grow up in Los Angeles typically grow up speaking this variety.
 Other cities may have their own vernacular Spanish varieties as well.

 Voseo, the use of the second person pronoun vos instead of or alongside the more widespread tú, is widespread among Honduran and Salvadoran immigrants to the US.
 The children of these immigrants tend to accommodate to more widespread use of tú, although at the same time they maintain occasional use of vos as a symbol of Central American identity.
 Second-generation Salvadoran-Americans often engage in verbal voseo, using voseo-related verb forms alongside tú due to linguistic insecurity in contact situations.
 On the other hand, third-generation Salvadoran-Americans have begun using pronominal voseo, with vos being used alongside the verb forms associated with tú.